DonHulieo/lua-style-guide/README.md

 > - `RegisterNetEvent` for Network events declared on the client.
 > - `RegisterServerEvent` for Network events declared on the server.
 >
-> The handler function for each of the above should be used when declaring, and if possible, use a local function to handle the event.
+> The handler function for each of the above should be used when declaring and if possible, use a local function to handle the event.

 <details>
 <summary>Example</summary>